Dawid-Arcinski/JSONPlaceholder-Tests/README.md

 - todos
 - users

+Tests in the framework were grouped in separate test classes per endpoint.
 For every endpoint basic CRUD operations were covered by tests.
-Due to the fact that JSONPlaceholder does not provide request body validation negative test cases we limited to one per endpoint (triggering 404 - NOT FOUND error).
+Due to the fact that JSONPlaceholder does not provide request's body validation negative test cases we limited to one per endpoint (triggering 404 - NOT FOUND error).

 ## Reporting